foreign-affairs/PyFunceble-docs/sphinx-docs/contributing/coding-conventions.rst

 Our code should have at least 60% of coverage.

 .. note::
-    Coverage unrelevant code/files can be muted.
+    Coverage irrelevant code/files can be muted.

 ::